kevincon/kevintechnology.com/_drafts/vr_proposal.md

 {% video /assets/proposal/screen.mp4 %}

-In the video of me that played, I told Kacha that I know she didn't want me to propose in front of a lot of people, and with that the members of the audience disappeared. 💨
+In the video of me that played, I told Kacha that I knew she didn't want me to propose in front of a lot of people, and with that the members of the audience disappeared. 💨

 {% video /assets/proposal/disappear.mp4 %}